hollywgnr/490A-final-project/README.md

+The full contribution history can be viewed here: https://github.com/Douglas-Silverman/490A-Final-Project/graphs/contributors

 "Comparing Classification Methods for Deriving Sentiment from COVID-19 Pandemic Related Tweets"
     by Britney Muth, Douglas Silverman, and Holly Wagner CS 490A Natural Language Processing